Ian729/GithubSpider/README.md

    python github_spider.py
    ```

-   The script will start crawling from a predefined GitHub user (`Ian729` by default) and follow users, display repositories, and star popular repositories.
+   The script will start crawling from a predefined GitHub user (`torvalds` by default) and follow users, display repositories, and star popular repositories.

 ## Contributing